 The 2022 guide stated “Emma Saunders is a star and produces partner level work.
 Good knowledge and reputation in the field and excellent judgment.”

-Emma was ranked as a leading individual in the 2022 Chambers & Partners High Net Worth Guide.
+Emma was ranked as a leading individual in the 2022 & 2023 Chambers & Partners High Net Worth Guide.
+In 2023, Emma was listed in band one.
 She was descibed as being an expert in contentious probate and Court of Protection matters, including Inheritance Act (1975) claims and trust disputes.
 “I would highly recommend her,” says a barrister, adding: “She is intelligent, pragmatic and hugely technical.”

 In the Chambers & Partners High Net Worth Guides 2019, 2020 & 2021, Emma was recognised as an Associate to Watch.
 “She’s excellent,” says a source, who adds that she is “very sensible, pragmatic, practical and just a pleasure to work with.”
 Saunders is “extremely able and gets the job done,” states another commentator.